uMadBro19xx/MultiCraft-Installer-Automated-Ubuntu-Debian-and-CentOS-6-and-7-/README.md

 yum -y install wget; apt-get -y install wget; wget https://raw.githubusercontent.com/DavidBrockway/MultiCraft-Installer-Automated-Ubuntu-Debian-and-CentOS-6-and-7-/master/auto-install-multicraft.sh -O auto-install-multicraft.sh; chmod +x auto-install-multicraft.sh; sh auto-install-multicraft.sh
 ```

+To install the SystemD script, enable it and start the Multicraft daemon you only need to issue the below three commands on your root shell:

+curl https://javapipe.com/files/multicraft-systemd.txt > /lib/systemd/system/multicraft.service
+systemctl enable multicraft
+systemctl start multicraft
+Please keep in mind that if you used any different settings during the setup process than what we used for this tutorial, you might have to edit paths in /lib/systemd/system/multicraft.service before enabling and starting the service.

 Auto Install cron for Automatic Security Updates: (Supported Versions: Ubuntu, Debian and CentOS 6 and 7)

 ```
 yum -y install wget; sudo apt-get -y install wget; wget; wget https://raw.githubusercontent.com/DavidBrockway/MultiCraft-Installer-Automated-Ubuntu-Debian-and-CentOS-6-and-7-/master/automatic-security-updates.sh -O automatic-security-updates.sh; chmod +x automatic-security-updates.sh; sh automatic-security-updates.sh
 ```